Rosette-forming glioneuronal tumors (RGNTs) are rare, usually midline, tumors that involve the fourth ventricle and/or aqueduct of Sylvius.

 Rosette-forming glioneuronal tumors contain both neurocytic and astrocytic components.
 The neurocytic component, which is a minor component but allows for diagnosis of this tumor, forms perivascular pseudorosettes or neurocytic rosettes surrounding eosinophilic neuropil cores 6.
 The larger glial component resembles that of pilocytic astrocytomas, including the presence of Rosenthal fibers 6.

 Immunohistochemistry is consistent with the biphasic nature of this tumor with both glial and neurocytic patterns identified.

 - MAP2: positive

 - neuron-specific enolase: positive

-- synaptophysin: positive in the centre of the neurocytic rosettes
+- synaptophysin: positive in the center of the neurocytic rosettes

 Proliferation index (Ki-67) is usually low, <3% 6.

-Rosette-forming glioneuronal tumours have variable solid-cystic components 3:
+Rosette-forming glioneuronal tumors have variable solid-cystic components 3: